SummaryRead the full fact sheet

 Ideal snacks that provide nutrients and energy include:

 Many women are very thirsty during breastfeeding, a sign that you need to drink plenty.
-Expect to drink up to two litres a day.
-All fluids count but water is the best source of fluid, so include a large share of your fluids as water.
+Expect to drink up to 2 litres a day.

 It is important to include plenty of protein in your diet, including:

-- Dairy products such as milk, cheese and yoghurt (these are the best source of calcium)
+- such as milk, cheese and yoghurt (these are the best source of calcium)

 If your diet does not contain plenty of calcium, your body will use calcium from your bones to meet your increased needs.
-This may weaken your bones and increase the risk of developing osteoporosis later in life.
+Fortunately, calcium lost during breastfeeding is usually recovered within several months after ceasing breastfeeding.